drnsmith/drnsmith.github.io/content/projects/Project12/Project12.md

  - Train Loss: 2.1737
  - Test Loss: 2.1664

-The Sigmoid activation function has challenges with gradient saturation, especially when the inputs are large or small, leading to slower learning and potentially lower performance.
+The `Sigmoid` activation function has challenges with gradient saturation, especially when the inputs are large or small, leading to slower learning and potentially lower performance.
 The test and training accuracy are quite close, suggesting that while the model doesn't overfit, it struggles to learn effectively from the data.

-2. With ReLU

 *ReLU Model Performance:*
  - Training Accuracy: ~76.54%